jinkwon14/FEND-WebsiteOptimization/README.md

   1. Moved a number of variables (`items`, `phase`, `top`) outside the for loop to prevent it being invoked on every iteration.
   2. Moved a number of variables (`elem,` `document.getElementById("movingPizzas1")`) outside the for loop to prevent.
   3. Decreased the number of pizzas.
 Made the number depend on the screen size.
-  4. Positioned pizzas using %.
-  5. Optimized image files using [GiftOfSpeed](https://www.giftofspeed.com/jpg-compressor/).
+  4. Optimized image files using [GiftOfSpeed](https://www.giftofspeed.com/jpg-compressor/).
-  6. Minified HTML, CSS, Java Script files.
+  5. Minified HTML, CSS, Java Script files.

 ####B.2 Specification: